Meet our Champions

 Mairead Connor (Queen's University Belfast, UK)

 Mairead has a degree in Biological Sciences and a PhD in Microbiology.
-She is currently a Research Fellow at Queen's University Belfast with researching the pathogenesis of human and animal pathogen Clostridium difficile, investigating the genetically diverse strains found causing infection globally.
+She is currently a Research Fellow at Queen's University Belfast researching the pathogenesis of human and animal pathogen Clostridium difficile, investigating the genetically diverse strains causing infection globally.

 Nathaniel Cole (Maynooth University, Ireland)